Skip to main content

 • Difficulty singing higher notes

-“We’ll work with you to strengthen and protect your voice in a way that works best for you,” says Harlor.
+“We’ll work with you to strengthen and protect your voice in a way that works best for you,” says Mr. Harlor.

 Next steps:

-Learn about ear, nose and throat (ENT) care at Geisinger
+Learn about speech therapy at Geisinger

 Content from General Links with modal content